plakak/easy-vuex-modules/README.md

 ])
 ```

-and maping states requires using functions:
+and mapping of state requires using functions:
 ```
  ...mapState({
     a: state => state.some.nested.module.a,